nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-collaborate-on-a-studio-project.md

 ---
-title: How to Collaborate on a Studio Project
+title: 'HOWTO: Collaborate on a Studio Project'
+description: This how-to explains how two users can work at the same time on a Studio Project.
 review:
   comment: ''
   date: '2015-08-07'